Producing evidence-based insights for real-world impact.

 Our Department uses the latest econometric techniques to solve real-world challenges in accounting, finance, economics and business law.

-Our work connects rigorous quantitative analysis with policy relevance, from household wellbeing and financial literacy, to corporate governance, sustainability, and energy markets.
+Building on Griffith University's Research and Innovation Plan for 2025-2030, our work connects rigorous quantitative analysis with policy relevance, from household wellbeing and financial literacy, to corporate governance, sustainability, and energy markets.
 Our researchers collaborate across disciplines to produce evidence-based insights that inform business practice, improve regulation, and contribute to fairer, more resilient economies.

 We publish in leading journals, including Journal of Financial EconomicsManagement ScienceContemporary Accounting ResearchJournal of Business EthicsEnergy EconomicsHealth EconomicsJournal of Health EconomicsJournal of Economic Behavior and Organization, and the Journal of Banking and Finance.